Parker County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you have a couple of options:
+If your license is suspended due to the DUI arrest, you cannot legally drive the vehicle yourself.
+You have a few options:

 Timeline